vime-js/vime/docs/docs/welcome/introduction.md

 ## 🍭 &nbsp;Examples

 :::note
-The examples below are using web components but there are bindings for React, Vue, Angular and Svelte.
+The examples below are using web components but there are bindings for React, Vue, Svelte, Stencil and Angular.
 If you want to see how they look check out our [Demo](/demo).
 :::

 ```html